-The Basic Facts
+The Basic Facts of the Case

-What does felony OWI decision mean?
+What does this felony OWI decision mean?

 DUI Defense Attorney – Not Afraid to Win!